google/WebFundamentals/src/content/ru/fundamentals/web-components/customelements.md

   WebComponents.waitFor(() => {
     // At this point we are guaranteed that all required polyfills have
-    // loaded, and can use web components APIs.
+    // loaded, and can use Web Components APIs.
     // Next, load element definitions that call `customElements.define`.
     // Note: returning a promise causes the custom elements
     // polyfill to wait until all definitions are loaded and then upgrade